 Create a Renewal Calendar

-Part of managing your SaaS spending involves staying up to date with contract or license renewals.
+Keeping an eye on your SaaS renewal rates is part of managing your SaaS spending and it involves staying up to date with contract or license renewals.
 It would be impossible to control your spending effectively if you’re not aware of the finer details in all the agreements.
 The reality is that if you don’t keep tabs on these, you may end up with unwanted renewals and unnecessary costs.